 Highlight benefits to your organization.
 Prepare to articulate the specific ways in which our curriculum will enhance your performance as an employee.
 Explain how your newfound skills will complement current and future projects, help perpetuate the organization’s goals, and enable you to offer support and guidance to your colleagues.

-Here are a few Design@USC courses it may be helpful to mention:
+Here are a few courses that may be helpful to mention:

 Opportunity and Uncertainty:This core course will help you develop the ability to more easily identify problems or opportunities on the job, analyze or frame those opportunities, and develop multiple prospective solutions.
 You will learn skills drawn from entrepreneurship, design-based and arts-based creative practices, and critical-thinking methods.